MengRen2333/github_demo/flask/README.md

 # Process tables

-1. config.ini: tap your instance information in it.
+1. config.ini: tap your own database and S3 bucket information in it.
 2. function.py: functions that been used.
 3. run.py: preprocess all tables, join them, then add to postgreSQL.
 4. ml_preprocess.py: preprocess data for machine learning model.